opencv/opencv/doc/tutorials/introduction/display_image/display_image.markdown

 @end_toggle

 In the end, the image is written to a file if the pressed key was the "s"-key.
-For this the @ref cv::imwrite function is called that has the file path and the @ref cv::Mat object as an argument.
+For this the cv::imwrite function is called that has the file path and the cv::Mat object as an argument.

 @add_toggle_cpp
 @snippet cpp/tutorial_code/introduction/display_image/display_image.cpp imsave